SpudGunMan/EQMap2/README.md

 This is a Earthquake Map Display for RaspberryPi Attached screen

 This fork adds additional features, while keeping the orginal functionality.
-- added additional data souce earthquake.usgs.gov
+- added parallel data souce earthquake.usgs.gov
-  - its a bit dodgy, alternating data sources 30 second intervals by default
 - command line output
 - working clock
 - fullscreen mode, native
-- new display data
+- new display data and reporting
+- RamDisk use to lower any disk write on Pi SD-Card
-- hi-res ability to extend to any monitor (early support)
+- hi-res ability to extend to any monitor
-- ability to change settings for customization (early support)
+- ability to change basic settings in runtime

 Feel free to pull issues/suggestions or forks to contribute!